Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

 \subsection{Relation to Gabber's perverse $t$-structure}

-We compare the perverse $t$-structure on constructible $\FFp$-complexes constructed in Corollary~\ref{PervHolQuot} (using the perverse $t$-structure on coherent sheaves) with the more classical one (in terms of support conditions on stalks and costalks) studied by Gabber \cite{Gabbert}.

-\begin{notation} We work with schemes of finite type over a noetherian local $F$-finite ring $A$.
-Any such scheme $X$ comes endowed with a perverse $t$-structure on $D^b_{coh}(X)$ as in \S\ref{ss:PervCoh}. \end{notation}
+We compare the perverse $t$-structure on constructible $\FFp$-complexes constructed in Corollary~\ref{PervHolQuot} (using the perverse $t$-structure on coherent sheaves) with the more classical one (in terms of support conditions on stalks and costalks) studied by Gabber \cite{Gabbert} which we recall first, see also \cite[Section 11.5.2]{EK}. \begin{notation} We work with schemes of finite type over a noetherian local $F$-finite ring $A$.
+Any such scheme $X$ has a dualizing complex and comes endowed with a perverse $t$-structure on $D^b_{coh}(X)$ as in \S\ref{ss:PervCoh}. \end{notation} For a point $x \in X$ denote by $i_x \colon x \to X$ its inclusion into $X$.
+Define the subcategories of $D^b_c(X_{\et}, \FFp)$